X448NAX/Hashgen/README.md

 4de2ca0a16e9f8a038e0d53639a00c8b010d6e164a868a149a40a875438f1c92f232b2bf1cda1d9d06d36407a2359ed2f9ba766330d529c8978a6a575a695f1e
 ```

-If it's not in your path:
+If it's not in your path but you have used `cd` to enter the correct directory:

 ```
 python3 hashgen.py -3